Clinical Mental Health Counseling - MCoun

 The nonrefundable application fee is $75.

 That’s okay!
 Many students pursue counseling as a life transition or second career.
-OSU’s M.Coun in School Counseling provides a well-rounded curriculum grounded in the 8 core areas of counselor education to prepare students to begin working in the counseling field upon graduation.
+OSU’s M.C.-CMH provides a well-rounded curriculum grounded in the 8 core areas of counselor education to prepare students to begin working in the counseling field upon graduation.

 Find potential careers on the Ecampus website.